Wide Scope A philosophy blog that ranges over philosophy and other fun stuff.

 This one is really useful for students.
 Sometimes students don’t use RSS readers and are only interested in tracking discussions of their posts or discussion threads that they’ve participated in.
 This gives them a way to email subscribe to the comment thread of just the posts that they’re interested in following.

-11. Wordpress Database Backup
+11. WordPress Database Backup

 A must if you’re tracking student activity on the blog for a grade.